venkat2036/wk3_cleaning_data/CodeBook.md

 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 The variable are listed below.
 Excepting the first two variables, the variables pertain to mean and standard deviation of these signals.
+These variables are real numbers.

 Note: The metric units for the variables are not clear from the raw data.

-subject_id  : volunteer’s id.
-He underwent the tests
+subject_id  : identity no of a volunteer who  underwent the tests.
+This is  integer type.

-activity_id   :  id for activity performed by the volunteer
+activity_id   :  identity name for activity performed by the volunteer.
+This is text.

 tBodyAcc_mean_X